 Google My Business Listing Image Size Requirements

-Here are the requirements for images to effectively optimize Google business listings:
+Here are the image size requirements to optimize your Google business listing:

 • Size: Between 10KB and 5MB